PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 now have this module as their single implementation owner.
 The 42k-line exporter imports only the two ordered entry points; it no longer contains this approximately 470-line control-flow implementation.
+Each matcher now constructs one `ModelIRGraphIndex` for its WHILE body and reuses it for iterator, alias, condition, comparison, and Cast producer lookups.
+The former repeated linear body scans are removed.
+Any duplicate producer on a required edge rejects the optimization before cloning or mutation, rather than selecting an order-dependent producer.
 An AST architecture gate now rejects assignments to any object's `operators` attribute in the PyTorch exporter instead of checking only the literal `model_ir.operators =` spelling.
-Focused Torch-free compatibility and architecture validation, including direct two-iteration static and counter-bounded expansion fixtures, passed 62 tests.
+Focused Torch-free compatibility and architecture validation, including direct two-iteration static and counter-bounded expansion fixtures and a duplicate-producer rejection, passed 63 tests.
 No ONNX conversion, inference, dependency change, TensorFlow import, or parallel process was involved.

 ## `fb-refactor4` rank-four bounded-family checkpoint